-HMRC rules allow for some of your existing scheme specific benefits (such as an entitlement to retire at an earlier age, or a pension commencement lump sum in excess of 25%) to be protected if you transfer your scheme pension benefits to your SIPP.
-However, certain requirements must be met, including what is referred to as a 'block transfer', where you and another member of the transferring scheme must transfer your total pension rights at the same time.
+HMRC rules allow for some of your existing scheme specific benefits that you might have had prior to April 2006, (such as an entitlement to retire at an earlier age, or a pension commencement lump sum in excess of 25%) to be protected if you transfer your scheme pension benefits to your iSIPP.
+However, certain requirements must be met, including what is referred to as a 'block transfer', where you and another member of the transferring scheme must transfer your total pension rights at the same time to the same pension scheme.

 Subject to these requirements being met and the transferring scheme agreeing that the transfer can be made, we are able to accept block transfers.
-Benefits from this type of transfer will be kept in a separate SIPP arrangement.
+Benefits from this type of transfer will be kept in a separate iSIPP arrangement.